When: Saturday, October 21, 2017, 3:00 pm - 6:00 pm (iCal)

-The Sylvia Rivera Law Project is thrilled to celebrate our annual Small Works for Big Change!
+The Sylvia Rivera Law Project is thrilled to celebrate our annual art benefit, Small Works for Big Change!

 About Small Works for Big Change

-Ariel Goldberg, Colin Self, Craig Wilse, Dale Melchert, Emma Hedditch, Gabriel Lee, Gordon Hall, Jeanne Vaccaro, Jonah Groenboer, Juana Peralta, Krissy Mahan, Lacey Lynch, Macon Richardson, Martyn Thompson, Matthew Dicken, Maxwell Scales, Sharmin Hossain, and Stamatina Gregory.
+Ariel Goldberg, Colin Self, Craig Willse, Dale Melchert, Emma Hedditch, Gabriel Lee, Gordon Hall, Jonah Groenboer, Juana Peralta, Krissy Mahan, Lacey Lynch, Macon Richardson, Martyn Thompson, Matthew Dicken, Maxwell Scales, Octavius Neveux, Sharmin Hossain, and Stamatina Gregory.

 Small Works for Big Change is a chance to get to know SRLP, our work, our history, and our growing community.
 We’re excited that this year, Small Works will feature art and history from SRLP’s work in NYC.

 You can support SRLP at Small Works for Big Change by bidding on artworks (with bids starting as low as $10); buying affordable fixed-price artwork, jewelry, and SRLP merchandise in our Small Works Pop-Up Shop; and registering for the event with a one-time or recurring donation.
 100% of the proceeds from the event go directly toward supporting SRLP’s work.

 We take cash and credit cards!

 Since 2005, over 60 host committee members and more than 250 radical, transgressive, and cutting-edge artists have donated over 300 visionary works of art and countless hours of hard work to make this event a success for SRLP and our communities.

 For more information, email firstname.lastname@example.org

 Small Works for Big Change is free and open to all.